odysseyscience/react-s3-uploader/README.md

 ```jsx
 <input type="file" onChange={this.uploadFile} />
 ```

+The `preprocess(file, next)` prop provides an opportunity to do something before the file upload begins, modify the file (scaling the image for example), or abort the upload by not calling `next(file)`.

 When a file is chosen, it will immediately be uploaded to S3.
 You can listen for progress (and create a status bar, for example) by providing an `onProgress` function to the component.